yjbanov/butterfly/README.md

 - **Small**: starting application size is <40kb (minified + gzipped)
 - **Fast**: while it's hard to compare frameworks in terms of raw speed, this framework does aim to give you great levels of control for efficient incremental UI updates.
-Butterfly minimizes the number of DOM nodes.
-Butterfly widgets are virtual.
+Because widgets in Butterfly are plain in-memory objects (a.k.a. virtual) the framework minimizes the number of DOM nodes by only creates nodes for those virtual nodes that need them.
 Most other frameworks create a DOM element for each component.
 - **Layered**: made of layers (widgets, tree, DOM) - you choose how low-level to go.
 - **Hackable**: defining new widgets is at the core of the development